chunky-dev/chunky/CONTRIBUTING.md

 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 - If you run into any merge issues, checkout this [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to help you resolve merge conflicts and other issues.

+If you get stuck at any point along your PR journey, do not hesitate to ask for help or opinions on Discord or in the PR's discussion.
+We appreciate your contribution and want it to be merged as much as you do. 😉

 ### Your PR is merged!

 Congratulations :tada::tada: The Chunky team thanks you :sparkles:.